Quantum spin Hall effect protected by spin U(1) quasisymmetry

-\textbf{Antiferromagnetic FeSe monolayer.$-$} TRS-broken QSH insulators, which are out of $Z_{2}$ classification, are also characterized by the spin Chern number $C_{S}$ \cite{Sheng_PRL2011}.
-We clarify that, similar to the TRS-preserved cases, the near-quantization of SHC in TRS-broken QSH insulators not only requires a nonzero $C_{S}$ but also necessitates the protection from spin $U(1)$ quasi-symmetry.
+$Antiferromagnetic$ FeSe $monolayer.\quad$ TRS-broken QSH insulators, which are out of $Z_{2}$ classification, are also characterized by the spin Chern number $C_{S}$ \cite{Sheng_PRL2011}.
+We clarify that, similar to the TRS-preserved cases, the near-quantization of SHC in TRS-broken QSH insulators not only requires a nonzero $C_{S}$ but also necessitates the protection from spin $U(1)$ quasisymmetry.
 Here we focus on collinear antiferromagnetic configurations where the antiferromagnetic exchange interaction can be described by $m\sigma_{z}\otimes\gamma_{z}$, with $\sigma$ and $\gamma$ denoting the spin and site degrees of freedom, respectively, and $m$ representing the magnitude of exchange splitting.
-Adding such a collinear antiferromagnetic order to the orbital doublet in Fig. \ref{fig:1}(b), the unperturbed Hamiltonian $H_{0}$ is simply extended by a direct product with $m\gamma_{z}$, thereby retaining the spin $U(1)$ quasi-symmetry.
-Furthermore, as detailed in Supplementary Section S5 \cite{SM}, using the magnetic point group $6^{\prime}mm^{\prime}$ as an example, we find that the absence of orbital doublets leads to the dominance of spin-mixing interactions.
+Adding such a collinear antiferromagnetic order to the orbital doublet in Fig. \ref{fig:1}(b), the unperturbed Hamiltonian $H_{0}$ is simply extended by a direct product with $m\gamma_{z}$, thereby retaining the spin $U(1)$ quasisymmetry.
+Furthermore, using the magnetic point group $6^{\prime}mm^{\prime}$ as an example, we find that the absence of orbital doublets leads to the dominance of spin-mixing interactions \cite{SM}.
 Therefore, we suggest that orbital doublets are also indispensable in collinear antiferromagnetic scenarios.